 Creating new speaking habits is also an effective way to stop yourself from overthinking during a speech.
 Banerjee, the neuroscientist at Emory University in Atlanta, Georgia, says that completing a task for the first time requires a lot of thinking, and overthinking can generate anxiety and lead to inner strife.

-We can create new habits by following the three-step process put forth by Charles Duhigg, author of The Power of Habit: cue, routine, and reward.
+We can create new habits by following the three-step process of cue-routine-reward, which was put forth by Charles Duhigg, author of The Power of Habit.
 I tried this technique with a client whose stage fright made him lose his voice during a first performance.
 Afterward, we created a new cue for his upcoming shows: Holding an amethyst crystal during the performance would remind my client to stay calm and present.
 We then practiced a new routine: Pause, breathe, touch the crystal, and say, “You’ve got this.”
 At the second show, he nailed it, providing the reward for his cue and routine.
 By the third and fourth shows, my client had formed new habits and reported having some fun with his performance.